irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/DocumentsApi.md

 <a name="downloaddocument"></a>
 # **DownloadDocument**
-> FileParameter DownloadDocument (DownloadDocumentRequest requestParameters)
+> FileParameter DownloadDocument (DownloadDocumentRequestSdk requestParameters)

 Returns a copy of the document